ibexa/documentation-developer/docs/guide/limitation_reference.md

 ## ParentContentTypeLimitation

-A Limitation to specify if the User has access to Content whose parent Location contains a specific Content Type, used by `content/create`.
+A Limitation to specify if the User has access to content whose parent Location contains a specific Content Type, used by `content/create`.

 This Limitation combined with `ContentType` Limitation allows you to define business rules like allowing Users to create "Blog Post" within a "Blog."
 If you also combine it with `Owner of Parent` Limitation, you effectively limit access to create Blog Posts in the Users' own Blogs.